-In Day of the Fish Dorey's research associates Dogon symbols with the symbols found in the goddess religion of the Celtic cultures of Northern Europe and the United Kingdom.
+In Day of the Fish Dorey associates the symbols found in the Dogon religion with the symbols found in the cultures of Northern Europe, the United Kingdom, Ireland and the Americas.
 Dorey also compares the Dogon religion with what is known of the religion of the Jomon people of Japan, who were Mesolithic-Neolithic hunters and gatherers in about 14,000 to 300 BCE.
-She also refers to the Australian Rainbow Serpent as relating to the Nummo, since the Nummo were described by the Dogon as being Rainbow Serpents.

 Below is the Table of Contents to give the reader an idea of the subjects covered in Day of the Fish.

 |Introduction||The First Religion||1|

 |6.||Sacrifice and Resurrection||85|